HomeDev GuideAPI Reference

 .GetResult();

 This sample searches for PageData objects and files in VPPs (UnifiedFile).
 Using a few lines of code, you can include other types in the search.
-The result object contains hit objects with a title, excerpt (both can be highlighted), and other common search result properties.
+The result object contains hit objects with a title, excerpt (you can highlight both), and other common search result properties.

 Unified Search and the query API

-• Build standard search pages that do not require filtering on type-specific properties.
+• You build standard search pages that do not require filtering on type-specific properties.

-• Build generic functionality and do not know the content types for which it will be used.
+• You build generic functionality but do not know the content types for which it is used.

 The regular .NET Client API is better for: